fariborz0015/modern-picture-in-picture/README.md

-# 🖼️ Modern and New Picture in Picture Version
+# 🖼️ Modern and New Picture in Picture Version | Document Picture in picture API

 ![Modern and New Picture in Picture Demo](./public/screen.png)